How to Write an Autobiography: Make Yourself a Literary Hero

 How to Write an Autobiography Step by Step

-If you need a simple and brief instruction on how to write an autobiography, you’ve already found it!
+If you need a simple and brief instruction on how to write an autobiography about yourself, you’ve already found it!
 The next time you get such an assignment in your English class, don’t worry – just check out this step-by-step guideline.

 1. Read a well-known autobiography.